kpp16/K2SH/README.md

 # K2SH - A Simple Unix Shell

 **K2SH** is a lightweight, custom-built shell implemented in C. It supports basic command execution, built-in functions, and pipelines using `|`.
-Designed as a minimalist yet functional shell, it's ideal for understanding how Unix-like shells work under the hood.
+I built this to learn how Unix-like shells work under the hood.

 ---